AdobeDocs/journey-optimizer-learn.en/help/challenges/loyalty-status-welcome-email-challenge.md

 3. Set the journey to test mode
 4. Trigger an event
-5. Add the following [!DNL CRM ID] for [!DNL Stanleigh Stooke] into the [!UICONTROL Profile Identifier] field: `4f34057d9d9e792c28ba18ecae378e98`
+5. Add the following [!DNL CRM ID] for `Stanleigh Stooke` into the [!UICONTROL Profile Identifier] field: `4f34057d9d9e792c28ba18ecae378e98`

 **Result:** You should receive the personalized *Luma – platinum Status - Welcome* email.